jed/rndr.me/README.md

 To spin up the server, run the following from the command line:

-    phantomjs ./server.js <port-number>
+    phantomjs ./server.js <config-path>

-Note that `port-number` is optional, and if omitted will default to the `PORT` environment variable, or `80` if none exists.
+Note that `config-path` is optional, and if omitted will default to the provided [config.js](https://github.com/jed/rndr/blob/master/config.js) file.

 The server exposes a single root endpoint at `/`.
 It returns generated html, based on the following parameters: